SamOliveiraLab/mamcti-1.0/README.md

 ## Starting the MAMCTI application (Dev env) using the lab computer located in CILSE.
 > This section assumes the usage of Nikon Eclipse TI2 Microscope, but this application should be generalized to most microscopic hardware.

 This section details how to run the application in a development environment.
-This section also assumes that pycromanager's config file is successfully made and configured to your micrscopes configurations. **You must have pycromanager opened as well.**
+This section also assumes that microomanager's config file is successfully made and configured to your micrscopes configurations. **You must have micromanager opened as well.**

 ### 1.)
 Open and Configure Anaconda Navigator
 Anaconda Navigator should be installed on this desktop.
 If not, then you can find it here: